kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README.md

 - See README_APP.md for detailed instructions and Supabase schema.

 Behavior summary:

+Grid system:
+- Title cards across Home, Dashboard sections, Detail (recommendations), and Library use a shared 4-column TitleGrid with horizontal scroll on narrow screens to ensure exactly 4 items per row.
 - Catalog loads a single page (30 items) for trending or search.
 - Search uses a simple inline debounce (~300ms) in the TopBar and Home filter.
 - Explicit "Load more" button adds subsequent pages; no infinite scroll.